mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_c_data_reqs.md

 Ed-Fi uses a data-dependency security model that enforces the order of creation when inserting various records via the API.
 This is often encountered via API errors such as the following:
 >```Authorization denied.
 The claim does not have any established relationships with the requested resource.```

 The Ed-Fi Alliance calls this type of error "Dependency order enforced by authorization".
-More documentation on dependency order by entity relationships or by authorization is available in the Ed-Fi 6.v Tech Docs [Resource Dependency Order](https://docs.ed-fi.org/reference/ed-fi-api/6.2/client-developers-guide/resource-dependency-order/) documentation.
+More documentation on dependency order by entity relationships or by authorization is available in the Ed-Fi 6.2 Tech Docs [Resource Dependency Order](https://docs.ed-fi.org/reference/ed-fi-api/6.2/client-developers-guide/resource-dependency-order/) documentation.

-Graphs demonstrating the dependencies of various data resources in MDE's collections are below, and a [basic overview PDF](images/ed-fi_model_dependency_mde_collections.pdf) of the various MDE collections is available.
+The [Ed-Fi Data Record Dependency Model](https://mn-mde-edfi.github.io/MDE-EdFi-Documentation/images/ed-fi_model_dependency_mde_collections.pdf?raw=true) provides a dependency order overview for resources supported by MDE's Ed-Fi API.
+Graphs demonstrating the dependencies of various data resources in MDE's collections are below.

 ### MARSS collection
 ![Ed-Fi Model Dependency Graph for MARSS](https://mn-mde-edfi.github.io/MDE-EdFi-Documentation/images/ed-fi_model_dependency_marss_3.1.1.PNG?raw=true "Ed-Fi Model Dependency Graph for MARSS")